 - Do I feel under pressure from anyone, such as my partner or friends?

 - Am I thinking about having sex just to impress my friends or keep up with them?

-- Am I thinking about having sex in order to keep my partner?
+- Am I thinking about having sex just to keep my partner?

 Being in a relationship doesn't mean you have to have sex.
-Even if you've done it once or twice you still need to make sure that your boyfriend or girlfriend is as keen as you each time.
+Even if you've done it once or twice, you still need to make sure your boyfriend or girlfriend is as keen as you are each time.

 How do I bring up the subject of safer sex?